Progressive Conservative Party of New Brunswick

-The Progressive Conservative Party of New Brunswick is a centre-right, conservative political party in the Canadian province of New Brunswick.
-The party has its origins in the pre-Canadian confederation Conservative Party that opposed the granting of responsible government to the colony.
+The Progressive Conservative Party of New Brunswick is a centre-right conservative political party in the Canadian province of New Brunswick.
+The party has its origins in the pre-Canadian Confederation Conservative Party that opposed the granting of responsible government to the colony.
 It has historically followed the Red Tory tradition.
-The Progressive Conservative Party currently leads the provincial government since 2018 under Premier Blaine Higgs.
+From the 2010s, the party underwent a shift to Blue Toryism after the election of Blaine Higgs as leader, who was premier from 2018 to 2024.

 History

 Initially, Conservative supporters tended to be United Empire Loyalists and supporters of the business community.
-In the 1860s, both the Conservative and Liberal parties split over the issue of Canadian confederation, and were replaced by the Confederation Party and the Anti-Confederation Party.
-By 1870, the pro-Confederation party became generally known as the Liberal-Conservatives or just "Conservatives", and were aligned with the national Conservative Party of Sir John A. Macdonald.
+In the 1860s, the Conservative and Liberal parties split over the issue of Canadian Confederation and were replaced by the Confederation Party and the Anti-Confederation Party.
+By 1870, the pro-Confederation party became generally known as the Liberal-Conservatives or just “Conservatives," and were aligned with the national Conservative Party of Sir John A. Macdonald.

 The party was aligned with the historic federal Conservative party.
 When the federal party changed its name to the Progressive Conservative Party of Canada in 1942, the New Brunswick party did the same.
 The federal Progressive Conservative Party dissolved in 2003, to merge with the Canadian Alliance and a new Conservative Party of Canada was created.
 The provincial party has no formal link with the current federal Conservative Party, but several of its members and elected MLAs, including former premier Premier Lord, publicly endorsed the federal party and in some cases its candidates in the 2004, 2006, 2008, 2011 and 2015 federal elections.

 Following the change of government in 2006 provincial election, Bernard Lord resigned as leader on December 13, 2006, and as the member of Moncton East.
 On December 19, Jeannot Volpé, MLA for Madawaska les Lacs-Edmundston, was selected as interim leader.
 On October 18, 2008, David Alward, MLA for Carleton, was elected leader of the party at the Progressive Conservative Party of New Brunswick Leadership Convention in Fredericton.
 Alward beat his only opponent, Robert MacLeod, by a margin of 2,269 votes to 1,760.

 The Progressive Conservatives won a sweeping majority, with 42 of 55 seats in the 2010 provincial election.
-In doing so, PC party leader David Alward became the 32nd Premier of New Brunswick.
+In doing so, PC party leader David Alward became the 32nd premier of New Brunswick.

 In 2013, Saint John area MLA Dr. Jim Parrott, a retired heart surgeon and former head of the New Brunswick Heart Centre, was kicked out of the caucus after criticizing his government over health issues.